a) You can reduce your drag by slipping through the water more easily. You'd achieve this through a better body position and better streamlining.

 So which is more important?
 What should be my priority?

-That depends on you.
-If your drag is very high working on your propulsion will only bring you small gains in speed.
-Instead, working on improved streamlining and body position will boost your efficiency and so your speed.
+Alternatively if your drag is very high working on your propulsion will only bring you smalls gains in speed.
+Instead, working on improved streamlining and body position will boost your efficiency and so speed.

-If you have access to a coach, ask them to watch you swim and tell you whether drag or propulsion is a priority in your stroke.
-If you don't have a coach, next week on Feel For The Water we'll be posting some techniques you can use to determine which area is a priority for your individual stroke.
+If you have access to a coach, ask them to watch you swim and tell you which you should be working on.
+If you don't have a coach, next week on Feel For The Water we'll be posting some techniques you can use to determine which is a priority for you.
 It's one of the most useful facts to understand about your swimming.